Toktom/PyAbsorp/README.md

 # Absorption Models
- A file containing the implemantions of the absorption coefficients methods
+ A file containing the implemantions of the absorption coefficients methods.

+## STILL ON DEVELOPMENT